mmlab-usyd/feeling-responsive/pages/pages-root-folder/index.md

 ## News
 - Our lab homepage is now onine!
 - We are hiring!
-Several Ph.D. positions available currently at USYD in computer vision.
-Please send to [this email address]('') for detailed information.
+Several Ph.D. positions are now available at USYD in computer vision.
+Students with strong academic background and/or awesome programming skill are preferred.
+If you are interested,  please send your CV to [this email address]("mailto:wanli.ouyang@sydney.edu.au") for further information.

 ---